 20th Century Civil Rights Era:

-During the last centuries American Civil Rights era, Black churches were well-established social and political power bases for African America.
+During the last centuries of the American Civil Rights era, Black churches were well-established social and political power bases for African Americans.
 Their enormous presence naturally sanctioned them with the political power to lead Black people in the movement for civil rights.
 Some churches and their organizations were completely opposed to this political struggle.
-Others chose to participate and did so passionately, organizing rallies, protests, and marches while teaching Christianity and community involvement.
+Others participated passionately, organizing rallies, protests, and marches while teaching Christianity and community involvement.

 The bombing and burning of Black churches during this time translated into an attack upon the core of civil rights activism and the larger Black religious community.
 The most infamous example of racist American church destruction occurred on September 15, 1963.
 When the Sixteenth Street Baptist Church in Birmingham, Alabama, was firebombed, the entire Black community felt the explosion.
 Four children were killed in the attack, several others were injured, and a community's sense of security within their church was forever traumatized.